SonizciTR/KubeLife/readme.md

 That is it :)

+Just do not forget to change "secret.app.yaml" file with your system values.

 **More detail:**
-This project is for kubernetes so logical way is to deploy to kubernetes.
+This project is for kubernetes so logical way to deploy is kubernetes.
 You can find helm packages under helm folder.
 Helm is a tool that automates the creation, packaging, configuration, and deployment of Kubernetes applications by combining your configuration files into a single reusable package

-Just do not forget to change "secret.app.yaml" file with your system values.
+My kubernetes environment is Openshift.
+So I prefer DeploymenyConfig over Deployment.
+But I put commented Deployment.yaml to the helm folders.
+If your environment not support DeploymentConfig, comment out it and uncomment Deployment.yaml ;)